 Owner of Layman Financial Services and Board Chair Ladysmith & District Credit Union.
 Passionate about history in Ladysmith and around the Province.
-Works closely with the Stz’uminus First Nation and a has been a strong supporter to the Ladysmith Museum, including the Ladysmith & District Credit Union’s sponsorship of the Museum for its initial five years of operation.
+Works closely with the Stz’uminus First Nation and has been a strong supporter of the Ladysmith Museum, including the Ladysmith & District Credit Union’s sponsorship of the Museum for its initial five years of operation.

 James A. (Alex) Stuart, Secretary

 Alex is passionate about Ladysmith as a community and its history and seeking the opportunity to serve for a 4th year on the LDHS Board of Directors.
 Alex was Ladysmith’s youngest elected Mayor – serving two terms; a founding member of the Ladysmith Railway Historical Society; Ladysmith Tall Ships Society (now the Ladysmith Maritime Society) and a founding member of the Ladysmith Resources Centre.
 Alex served on the Ladysmith EDC Board and was a two-term President of the Ladysmith Chamber of Commerce.
 He is currently serving the 5th year of a 9-year term on the Nanaimo Airport Board of Directors.

 Pat Brownfield, Non-Executive Director